 In December the sun goes down around 4:30 PM in New York.
-I advise you to go to Dyker Heights a little before it gets dark so you can attend the lights switch on but if you can't, don't go too late as at 9 PM many houses turn off the lights.
+I advise you to go to Dyker Heights a little before it gets dark so you can attend the lights switch on but if you can't, don't go too late because at 9 PM many houses turn off the lights.

-Dyker Heights Christmas lights trivia
+Dyker Heights holiday lights fun facts

-Many neighbors store the ornaments in their own homes, either in storage rooms or garages.
+Many neighbors store ornaments in their own homes, either in storage rooms or garages.
 The size of these homes is quite large so with a little organization it is not surprising that they have a specific space to store them.

-How much do the decorations cost?
+How much do decorations cost?

 What else to do in New York at Christmas?

-Christmas is one of the most magical times to live in New York.
+Christmas is one of the most magical times to experience in New York.
 The city is filled with Christmas trees, lights, carolers, decorated avenues and stores...
 Without a doubt, it is the time to travel to the city because it is beautiful and there is so much to see.
 As Andy Williams said in his popular song: It's the Most Wonderful Time of the Year!

 And while you're in Brooklyn I recommend you to visit the neighborhood (if possible, get to know it in the daylight, before reaching Dyker Heights to enjoy its markets, its architecture, its parks ...).
 If you are up for it, here is a guide I have prepared on what to see and what to do in Brooklyn or what to see and what to do in Williamsburg, the Jewish neighborhood of New York.